tanishqkumar/lingua-fork/README.md

 bash setup/create_env.sh
 ```

-Symlink the output directory to a fast shared storage device.
-Be sure to change the path to your own directory!
-Also, `/sphinx` requires a quota which you can get from contacting CS IT.
+Set up the output directory.
+Either use a fast devices like sphinx (Be sure to change the path to your own directory!
+Also, `/sphinx` requires a quota which you can get from contacting CS IT.)
 ```bash
 ln -sf /sphinx/u/thashim/lingua-checkpoints out
 ```

-*Warning slow!* Alternatively, make an output directory on juice.
+Alternatively, make an output directory on juice, but this is slow so you will need to checkpoint less often.
+You will want to use async checkpointing if you use this option - see notes below.
 ```bash
 mkdir -p out/
 ```